Zaneham/Ternary_inference/paper/PAPER.md

 5. Rastegari, M., et al. (2016).
 "XNOR-Net: ImageNet Classification Using Binary Convolutional Neural Networks."
 ECCV.

+6. Lukasiewicz, J. (1920).
+"On Three-Valued Logic."
+Ruch Filozoficzny.

+7. Kleene, S. C. (1938).
+"On Notation for Ordinal Numbers."
+Journal of Symbolic Logic.

 ---

-## Acknowledgments
+## Acknowledgements

-This work stands on the shoulders of giants, many of whom history has overlooked.
+I acknowledge the following pioneers whose work made this research possible:

 **Nikolay Brusentsov** and the Setun development team at Moscow State University, whose balanced ternary computer (1958) proved that alternative computational paradigms could outperform binary in reliability and elegance.
 The Setun ran for 17 years while its Western counterparts required constant maintenance.

 **Kateryna Yushchenko** (1919-2001), Ukrainian computer scientist who invented pointers (indirect addressing) in 1955, nine years before they were "discovered" in the West.
 Her Address Programming Language was used across the Soviet Union for ballistic calculations and space exploration.
-Expelled from university as a "daughter of enemies of the people," she persevered to become the first woman in the USSR to receive a PhD in programming.

 **Grace Hopper** (1906-1992), who invented the first compiler and proved that computers could be programmed in human-readable languages.
-Her work on COBOL democratised programming and her philosophy ("It's easier to ask forgiveness than permission") drives innovation to this day.

 **Sister Mary Kenneth Keller** (1913-1985), the first woman in America to earn a PhD in Computer Science (1965).
-A Catholic nun who helped develop BASIC, she believed computers should be accessible to everyone, not just mathematicians and engineers.
-She founded the computer science department at Clarke College and spent her career making computing education available to all.
+A Catholic nun who helped develop BASIC, she believed computers should be accessible to everyone.

-**The Archivists and Historians** who preserved the technical documentation, photographs, and memories of these pioneers.
-Without the tireless work of institutions like the Computer History Museum, the Charles Babbage Institute, and countless university archives, this knowledge would have been lost.
-Special recognition to those who translated Soviet-era technical papers and maintained access to research that political barriers might have buried.
+**The archivists and historians** who preserved the technical documentation, photographs, and memories of these pioneers.
+Without institutions like the Computer History Museum and the Charles Babbage Institute, this knowledge would have been lost.

-**The Open Source Community**, whose ethos of sharing knowledge freely echoes the collaborative spirit of early computing, when scientists shared code on punch cards and progress mattered more than profit.
+**The open source community**, whose ethos of sharing knowledge freely echoes the collaborative spirit of early computing.

-We release this work in that same spirit.
-The ideas here are not ours alone.
-They belong to everyone who dared to imagine that computers could work differently.
+I release this work in that same spirit.

 ---